logos-electromechanical/8x8Driver/README.md

 please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Written by Limor Fried/Ladyada  for Adafruit Industries.
+Written by Limor Fried/Ladyada  for Adafruit Industries and modified by Pierce Nichols for Logos Electromechanical.
 BSD license, check license.txt for more information All text above must be included in any redistribution

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_PWMServoDriver.
-Check that the Adafruit_PWMServoDriver folder contains Adafruit_PWMServoDriver.cpp and Adafruit_PWMServoDriver.h

-Place the Adafruit_PWMServoDriver library folder your <arduinosketchfolder>/libraries/ folder.
-You may need to create the libraries subfolder if its your first library.
-Restart the IDE.